gabriel-dg/modular-account-v2-demo/README.md

 3. **Fund your account:**
    - Copy the Modular Account V2 address displayed by the script
-   - Get Sepolia ETH from a faucet like https://sepoliafaucet.com/
+   - Get Sepolia ETH from [Alchemy's Sepolia faucet](https://sepoliafaucet.com/) (requires Alchemy account)
    - Send at least 0.0001 ETH to your Modular Account address

 4. **Send a user operation:**